-- 1.7 The Council will identify a relevant Overview and Scrutiny Committee or Committees to be responsible for scrutiny of the Aadministration's Budget proposals, including all related calculations, Policies and Strategies and for the forwarding of comments and recommendations on those matters to the Cabinet, prior to recommendation to Council. - 1.8 The Council will identify a relevant Overview and Scrutiny Committee or Committees to be responsible for the overview of the Council's in-year financial performance.
+- 1.7 The Council will identify a relevant Overview and Scrutiny BoardCommittee or BoardsCommittees to be responsible for scrutiny of the Administration's Budget proposals, including all related calculations, Policies and Strategies and for the forwarding of comments and recommendations on those matters to the Cabinet, prior to recommendation to Council. - 1.8 The Council will identify a relevant Overview and Scrutiny BoardCommittee or BoardsCommittees to be responsible for the overview of the Council's in-year financial performance. - 1.9 -The Council will identify a relevant Overview and Scrutiny BoardCommittee to provide appropriate oversight of key operational decisions which fall within their remit including key partnerships and grant programmes where required, in conjunction with the Audit Committee.